 Primary operating location address.

 Annual Reports.
-Until the Class V LSI Forklift with a Rated Capacity greater than 12,000 pounds is removed from the Fleet, the Responsible Official of a Large Fleet shall submit an Annual Report to the Executive Officer between January 1 and April 30 of each calendar year subsequent the submittal of the Initial Report, and the Responsible Official of a Small Fleet or Agricultural Crop Preparation Services Fleet shall submit an Annual Report to the Executive Officer by September 30 of each calendar year subsequent the submittal of the Initial Report.
+Until the Class V LSI Forklift with a Rated Capacity greater than 12,000 pounds is removed from the Fleet, the Responsible Official of a Large Fleet shall submit an Annual Report to the Executive Officer between January 1 and April 30 of each calendar year subsequent the submittal of the Initial Report, and the Responsible Official of a Small Fleet or Crop Preparation Services Fleet shall submit an Annual Report to the Executive Officer by September 30 of each calendar year subsequent the submittal of the Initial Report.
 The Annual Report shall include updates to any applicable information provided in a previously submitted report.

 Credit for Deployment of Heavy Zero-Emission Forklifts.
 The Responsible Official shall provide the following information to the Executive Officer: